-The following object(s), line(s), area(s) are designated as obstruction(s).
+The following object(s), line(s), and area(s), are designated as obstructions.
 A breach of this sailing instruction is not open to protest by boats but is subject to action by umpires in accordance with RRS C8.2.
 This changes RRS C6.2 and C8.2.

-- (a) A buoy may be attached to the RC signal boat anchor line at just below keel depth.
-Boats shall not pass between this buoy and the RC signal boat at any time.
+- (a) A buoy may be attached to the RCV anchor line at just below keel depth.
+Boats shall not pass between this buoy and the RCV at any time.
 This area is designated as an obstruction.
-As part of the anchor line, this buoy is not part of the starting mark. - (b) The 2-boat length area around commercial fishermen and clammers is designated as an obstruction.
+As part of the anchor line, this buoy is not part of the starting mark. - (b) The two-hull length area around commercial fishermen and clammers is designated as an "obstruction".
 Boats shall not sail into this area.